mochajs/mocha/docs/index.md

 You can choose to retry failed tests up to a certain number of times.
 This feature is designed to handle end-to-end tests (functional tests/Selenium...) where resources cannot be easily mocked/stubbed. **It's not recommended to use this feature for unit tests**.

-This feature does re-run `beforeEach/afterEach` hooks but not `before/after` hooks.
+This feature does re-run a failed test and its corresponding `beforeEach/afterEach` hooks, but not `before/after` hooks. `this.retries()` has no effect on failing hooks.

 **NOTE**: Example below was written using Selenium webdriver (which [overwrites global Mocha hooks][selenium-webdriver-testing] for `Promise` chain).